wastedMynd/pythonProject/README.md

 # pythonProject
 Sample Python scripts for utility operation(s).

-Incude but not limited to:
+Include but not limited to:

   - Downloader.py; which Downloads using Multi-Threads, threads segments range from 1 up-to 64.
     It has Download abilities ranging from:
     - Multiple thread download (just like IDM).
-    - Scheduling downloads {ficture reserved for the next milistone].
+    - Scheduling downloads {facture reserved for the next millstone].

   - client.py , server.py , webcam.py and main.py; are for live streaming of:
     -server side webcam live feed, to requesting client(s).